-Based on the results of the literature search and further consultation with NHTSA staff, we designed a study on the principle of anxiety arousal and reduction to encourage part-time belt users to use safety belts while traveling on local roads.
+Based on the results of the literature search and further consultation with NHTSA staff, we designed a study on the principle of anxiety arousal and reduction to encourage parttime belt users to use safety belts while traveling on local roads.
 To conduct the study, it was necessary to identify a readily accessible population of drivers that included many individuals who did not already use their seat belts all the time, could be observed easily on repeated occasions, and could be observed while they were about to drive on local, neighborhood roads (although they might be using local roads to get to a highway for a variety of trip purposes).
 These requirements led to the use of apartment complexes as the source of test subjects.
-Using apartments made it possible to select residents who were known to be primarily lower-middle class and who therefore were less likely to buckle up regularly than upper-middle class drivers would be.2 We could send information to residents using name-addressed first-class mail.
+Using apartments made it possible to select residents who were known to be primarily lower-middle class and who therefore were less likely to buckle up regularly than upper-middle class mail.
 We could also observe residents easily and repeatedly as they drove out of their apartment as long as there were limited points of egress from the complex.
 Finally, as long